2005 Conservative Party leadership election: Polling

 The Sunday Times and YouGov polled 746 members of the Conservative Party just after the conference.
 The poll showed support slipping away from David Davis (14%) and Kenneth Clarke (26%) and moving to Liam Fox (13%) and David Cameron (39%) instead.

 The Daily Telegraph and YouGov polled 665 members of the Conservative Party just after the first ballot, where Clarke was eliminated leaving only three contestants.
-The poll showed that 59 percent backed David Cameron, against 18 percent for Liam Fox and 15 per cent for Mr Davis.
+The poll showed that 59 per cent backed David Cameron, against 18 per cent for Liam Fox and 15 per cent for Mr Davis.
 This poll showed support for Mr Cameron being strong amongst the grassroots of the party on the eve of the final (membership) ballot.

 In a YouGov poll published on 12 November, more than two-thirds of party members looked set to vote for the younger candidate as party leader.
 Around 68 per cent of voters who had already returned their ballot papers had opted for Mr Cameron, while 66 per cent of those still to vote said they were likely to choose him over the then-Shadow Home Secretary David Davis.
 57 per cent of those still to vote said they may change their minds between then and the postal ballot deadline on 5 December.